hyunjunian/Poor-Charlie-s-Almanack/en.md

 It’s not given to human beings to have such talent that they can just know everything about everything all the time.
 But it is given to human beings who work hard at it—who look and sift the world for a mispriced bet—that they can occasionally find one.
 And the wise ones bet heavily when the world offers them that opportunity.
 They bet big when they have the odds.
 And the rest of the time, they don’t.
 It’s just that simple.

-> Human beings who work hard at it—who look and sift the world for a mispriced bet—can occasionally find one.
->

 That is a very simple concept.
 And to me it’s obviously right, based on experience not only from the pari-mutuel system but everywhere else.
 And yet, in investment management, practically nobody operates that way.
 We operate that way—I’m talking about Buffett and Munger.
 And we’re not alone in the world.
 But a huge majority of people have some other crazy construct in their heads.
 And instead of waiting for a near cinch and loading up, they apparently ascribe to the theory that if they work a little harder or hire more business school students, they’ll come to know everything about everything all the time.
 To me, that’s totally insane.

 How many insights do you need?
 Well, I’d argue that you don’t need many in a lifetime.
 If you look at Berkshire Hathaway and all of its accumulated billions, the top 10 insights account for most of it.
 And that’s with a very brilliant man—Warren’s a lot more able than I am and very disciplined—devoting his lifetime to it.
 I don’t mean to say that he’s only had 10 insights.
 I’m just saying that most of the money came from 10 insights.